 The moment you can talk to something in your house and it can do everything from playing your favourite music, to controlling the lights and activating your microwave, you know the future really is here.

-However, you do also have to accept that there is a device in your home that is listening for its “wake word”.
-Which means it’s listening to you pretty much all the time.
-This fact can obviously make people a little uneasy and that's hardly surprising.
+However, you do also have to accept that there is a device in your home that is listening for its “wake word”, which means it’s listening to you pretty much all the time.
+This fact can make people a little uneasy.

 We’re going to show you how to delete these recordings.